laurynks/unity-modelling/README.md

 The UNITY Network spans many research sites worldwide, working together to ensure that advances in neuroimaging are **globally inclusive** and **locally relevant**.

 This repository provides a **shared workspace** where contributors can:
-- Upload and maintain code for data modeling (e.g., structural similarity networks, reproducibility studies, translational applications).
+- Upload and maintain code for data modeling cognitive outcomes.
 - Share best practices and examples for reproducible research.
 - Collaborate on common tools and pipelines, reducing duplication of effort across sites.